autisticjane/freja/README.md

 ## v1.0 "Freja" — TBD 2019
 > [Release blog post](https://janepedia.com/freja)

-Working title: "goldnotter", a misspelling of "goldnotter", as an ode to a classy web designer I admired in high school, who was 2-3 years older than me and created minimalist designs before it was cool.
+Working title: "goldnotter", a misspelling of "goldenotter", as an ode to a classy web designer I admired in high school, who was 2-3 years older than me and created minimalist designs before it was cool.